lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Jelsafan0** _(19-Aug-18 04:13 PM)_

-> I’m not stopping my fight for you!
+> I'm not stopping my fight for you!

 **Bagelwrecker** _(19-Aug-18 04:13 PM)_